 On the day of your procedure

 You should aim to arrive for your procedure at the booked admission time.
-It is very important to have a good support system in place both on the day of your surgery and for the first two weeks of your recovery period.
-Ideally you should be dropped off by your caregiver so that our nursing team can give them important instructions before they head off.
-Your responsible adult escort should make sure that their mobile phone is on at all times and that they are easily available within a 20 to 30 minute drive from the clinic at any time on the day of surgery.
-Your escort will not be able to wait in the clinic during your surgery and our recovery nursing staff will call him or her when you are ready to be discharged.
+It is very important to have a good support system in place both on the day of your surgery and for the first two weeks of your recovery.
+Ideally, you should be dropped off by your caregiver so that our nursing team can give them essential instructions before they head off.
+Your responsible adult escort should ensure that their mobile phone is on at all times and that they are readily available within a 20 to 30-minute drive from the clinic at any time on the day of surgery.
+Your escort will not be able to wait in the clinic during your surgery, and our recovery nursing staff will call him or her when you are ready to be discharged.

-Once you have been seen by the nurse and anaesthetist, you will be seen by your surgeon who will confirm the surgical plan and may carry out pre-operative markings and photography.
-Any last minute questions you may have about the surgery can be answered by your surgeon at this point.
-Once the surgical team have carried out their team brief, you will be walked through to the operating room accompanied by one of our nurses.
-Once you are lying comfortably on the operating bed, your anaesthetist will confirm your name, date of birth, allergies and the procedure to be undertaken before inserting an intravenous cannula most commonly in the back of your hand.
+Once you have been seen by the nurse and anaesthetist, you will be seen by your surgeon, who will confirm the surgical plan and may carry out pre-operative markings and photography.
+Any last-minute questions you may have about the surgery can be answered by your surgeon at this point.
+Once the surgical team has completed their team brief, you will be walked to the operating room accompanied by one of our theatre nurses.
+Once you are lying comfortably on the operating bed, your anaesthetist will confirm your name, date of birth, allergies and the procedure to be undertaken before inserting an intravenous cannula, most commonly in the back of your hand.
 Vital signs monitors will be attached before starting the process of putting you to sleep.

 After your procedure

-At the end of your surgery, sterile dressings will be applied and the anaesthetist will then wake you up.
-Once you are awake, alert and have minimal discomfort or sickness, you’ll be transferred to our designated recovery area where you will be looked after by specialised recovery nurses.
-The recovery nurse will call your adult escort to let them know that your surgery is complete and to advise them of an approximate time to collect you once you are ready to be safely discharged.
-During your period in the recovery unit, once you have tolerated sips of water, any pain and discomfort is well controlled, you have minimal sickness and you have been to the toilet your nurse let your escort know that they should make their way to the clinic.
-Once your escort has arrived, the nurse will give detailed written post-operative care instructions which will also contain the emergency number of the surgeon who carried out your procedure and who to contact if you have any other issues or concerns out of hours.
-Your post-operative review appointment with a nurse will also be booked before you are discharged from the clinic.
+At the end of your surgery, sterile dressings will be applied, and the anaesthetist will wake you up.
+Once you are awake, alert and have minimal discomfort or sickness, you’ll be transferred to our designated recovery area, where you will be looked after by specialised recovery nurses.
+The recovery nurse will call your adult escort to inform them that your surgery is complete and to advise them of an approximate time to collect you once you are ready to be safely discharged.
+During your period in the recovery unit, once you have tolerated sips of water, any pain and discomfort are well controlled, you have minimal sickness, and you have been to the toilet, your nurse will let your escort know that they should make their way to the clinic.
+Once your escort has arrived, the nurse will give detailed written postoperative care instructions, which will also contain the emergency number of the surgeon who carried out your procedure and who to contact if you have any other issues or concerns outside of normal clinic hours.
+Your postoperative review appointment with a nurse will also be booked before you are discharged from the clinic.
 A copy of your discharge summary will also be sent to your GP unless you specifically object to this.

-For certain types of procedures such as rhinoplasty, facelift, breast surgery and abdominoplasty, your adult escort will need to bring you back to the clinic the next morning for further post-operative care by a member of our nursing team.
-It is normal to experience a degree of bruising and swelling after any surgery and our post-operative nurse will be able to determine what is to be expected during your recovery period.
+For certain procedures, such as rhinoplasty, facelift, breast surgery and abdominoplasty, your adult escort will need to bring you back to the clinic the next morning for further post-operative care by a member of our nursing team.
+It is normal to experience a degree of bruising and swelling after plastic surgery.
+Our postoperative nurse will be able to tell you what is to be expected during your recovery period.
 If there are any concerns about your healing and recovery, they will immediately contact your surgeon for further advice.
-In some cases your surgeon may wish to see you later that same day for a face to face assessment.
+Sometimes, your surgeon may wish to see you later that same day for a face-to-face assessment.

-Post-operative review appointments with our nursing team are usually carried out on a weekly basis and it is very important to attend these follow-up checks to make sure that you are healing well and also to reinforce any post-operative care instructions given by your surgeon to optimise your recovery and get the best possible results.
+Postoperative review appointments with our nursing team are regular, and it is very important to attend these follow-up checks to make sure that you are healing well and also to reinforce any post-operative care instructions given by your surgeon to optimise your recovery and get the best possible results.